Teen Car Accidents

 Younger drivers have less experience driving than others.
 Less experienced drivers are at greater risk for being involved in car accidents in Toronto, London and Peterborough.
 That’s why insurance rates for teenage drivers are greater than insurance rates for older, more experienced drivers with similar driving records.
 Insurance companies have been studying the actuarial car accident data for Toronto, London, Peterborough and the rest of Ontario for years.
 Their studies have shown that teenagers are more at risk for being involved in, or materially causing or contributing to a car accident.

 Ontario has a graduated licensing system in place whereby new drivers (mostly teenagers) have to graduate from what used to be called a “learner’s permit”, to a G1 level.
 The G1 requires that the driver always drive with another fully licensed driver.
 Once the G1 level is complete, the driver graduates to a G2 level.
 This allows the driver to drive alone, but not on any 400 series highways.
 After the G2 level is complete, the driver is a fully licensed “G” level driver.
 Ontario’s government has found this graduated licensing system has decreased the accident rate amongst new Ontario drivers, particularly teenage drivers in Toronto, London and Peterborough.

-If you or a loved one has been involved in a car accident involving a teenager, or caused by a teen, such as a wrongful death or brain injury case; contact the Toronto Personal Injury Lawyers of Goldfinger Personal Injury Law for your free consultation.
+If you or a loved one has been involved in a car accident involving a teenager, or caused by a teen, such as a wrongful death or brain injury case; contact the Toronto Personal Injury Lawyers of Goldfinger Injury Lawyers for your free consultation.
 Let us help you understand what your rights are and assist you in getting the results which you deserve.